You checked your tracking and it says “tendered for delivery.” Your package still hasn’t shown up. So what’s actually happening here?

 For “tendered for delivery” packages within the United States, USPS generally handles last-mile delivery, so you should check with your local post office for information about your package.

-If not, you must officially report the missing package so the supplier can find a solution.
+If not, you must officially report it as a missing package so that the supplier can find a solution.

-How to reduce packages that are tendered for delivery?
+How do we reduce packages that are tendered for delivery?

 Although the procurement contract status is perfectly normal (and used for more deliveries than you might think), e-commerce businesses can avoid it as there is a higher risk of delays or lost packages.